 What is the SIJ?

 The SI joints are located either side of the lower spine, in between your pelvis, specifically, they connect the sacrum to the iliac bones — hence the name sacroiliac!
 The joints themselves are pretty immobile and only allow for a few degrees of movement, BUT they serve an important purpose as shock absorbers.
-They also help reduce the pressure on your spine by distributing weight across your pelvis, so it’s important that your back pain is diagnosed correctly!
+They also help reduce the pressure on your spine by distributing weight across your pelvis.
+It’s just one of the reasons why it’s important that your back pain is diagnosed correctly!

 What causes SIJ pain?